w4jbm/BASIC-Programs/README.md

 This is a common (but not necessarily rigerous) benchmark program that was used by InterFace Age Magazine.

+## TESTPAT.BAS

+Simple program to print a test pattern to the terminal.
+Does not make use of strings because of limitations on string length under CP/M in MBASIC.

 ## WAVEDEMO

 This is a simple one-liner that I used to type into any computer I'd come across in stores that allowed me to type something in: